vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 - user have enough funds to pay transaction fees
 - the amount is strictly positive (avoiding zero sends)
 - the minimum balance or existential deposit is respected if relevant
-- ...
+- etc

-This validation is done everytime the user updates the transaction (any input changes) to give himeimmediate and contextual feedback.
+This validation is done everytime the user updates the transaction (any input changes) to give him immediate and contextual feedback.
 The status object returned by the `getTransactionStatus` follows this definition:

 - `errors: { [string]: Error }`: potential error for each (user) field of the transaction
 - `warnings: { [string]: Error }`: potential warning for each (user) field for a transaction